Olle Forsell Schefvert

 Olle Forsell Schefvert (born 13 August 1993) is a Swedish handball player for Rhein-Neckar Löwen and the Swedish national team.

 He was part of the Swedish squad that won gold medal at the 2013 Junior World Championship.
 He represented Sweden at the 2023 World Championship.
+He was not initially part of the team, but was called in to replace the injured Karl Wallinius.
+With Sweden he finished 4th in the tournament, losing the semifinal to France and the third place playoff to Spain.